Would you like to know how to show characters to your readers instead of telling your readers about them?

 Tip # 4 What do they own?

-Tip # 5 What do their action show?
+Tip # 5 What do their actions show?

 With practice and imagination, you can become masterful at creating characters your readers will love.